tlo.scenario module¶

 A draw is a realisation of a scenario configuration.
 A scenario can have one or more draws.
 Draws are uninteresting unless you are overriding parameters.
 If you do not override any model parameters, you would only have one draw.

 A run is the result of running the simulation using a specific configuration.
 Each draw would run one or more times.
-Each run for the same draw would have identical configuration except the simulation seed.
+Each run for the same draw will have an identical configuration except the simulation seed.

 Bases: